 Additionally, social media allows for the creation of event-specific hashtags and pages, which can help to build a sense of community and excitement around the event.
 Finally, social media provides an easy way for attendees to share their experiences and promote the event to their own networks.

-Here are a few tips to use social media to your advantage while promoting/marketing an event.
+Here are a few tips for using social media to your advantage while promoting/marketing an event.

 a) Start promoting your event well in advance to build anticipation and give people time to plan.